marco7m/chartnotes/README.md

 - Priority levels
 - Assignees
 - Any categorical property

-### X Bucket (dates) – Line/Stacked Area Only
-How to group dates on the X axis:
-- `auto` – Automatically choose best bucket size
-- `none` – No bucketing, use raw dates
-- `day` – Group by day
-- `week` – Group by week
-- `month` – Group by month
-- `quarter` – Group by quarter
-- `year` – Group by year

-When X is a date, horizontal spacing is **proportional to time**.
-This setting controls how values are grouped before plotting.

 ### Value Aggregation (Y)
 How multiple notes with the same X/series are combined: